dwjohnston/blacksheepcode/src/different_approaches_to_form_element_state_in_react.md

 This post concerns approaches to create managing the value of state of form elements in React.

-Fully working examples of these approaches are available here.
-(TODO ADD LINK).
+Fully working examples of these approaches are [available here](../projects/form-element-approaches).

 Primarily, we are concerned about elements where the user is selecting from a list of pre-determined options, eg